 Keeping Kids with Allergies as Safe as Possible

 Once your pediatrician or allergist has tested and confirmed food allergies, you need to be diligent about avoiding the food(s).

 - Read food labels for potential problems.
 If you don't know what an ingredient is, call the manufacturer for details.

 - Educate family, caregivers and teachers about your child's allergies.
 Some people don't know how serious food allergies can be and may not understand even tiny amounts of a food can be a problem.

-- Teach your child about the allergy.
-He or she can learn to take responsibility for avoiding the foods that cause problems.
+- Teach children about the allergy.
+They can learn to take responsibility for avoiding the foods that cause problems.

 - Consult a registered dietitian nutritionist.
 An RDN will work with you and your child to develop a healthful eating pattern while avoiding allergens.